thisdougb/thisdougb.github.io/_posts/2016-07-09-Understanding-Ansible-Roles.md

     - apiserver
 ```

-Now, in the above we workaround this and reuse the webserver role with some logic around nginx.conf, but doing so feels ugly and loses the api role boundary.
+Now, in the above we workaround this with some logic around nginx.conf, but doing so feels ugly and loses readibility and intuitiveness.
-My webserver role doesn't feel reusable for my api servers, I'm just hacking it as an exception.
+My webserver role feels too big to be reusable for my api servers, I'm just hacking it as an exception.
+My web and api servers are peers in my tiered architecture, not parents and children.
 I think this is the crux of many messy Ansible environments in large sites, you're trying to do what Ansible tells you but it turns out less than good.

 I also think Ansible Inc started out with the right intentions, but as Ansible has become successful it's outgrown the original meaning of *role*.